jordansatler/jordansatler.github.io/_pages/publications.md

 author_profile: true
 ---
 Link to Google Scholar page [here](https://scholar.google.com/citations?user=Ktn4eG8AAAAJ&hl=en&oi=ao).
-Please send me an email if you would like access to any of these papers.
+Please email me if you would like access to any of these papers.

 ---***in review***---